Stuycs-K/finalproject-10-bellows-a-hoo-s-avrahami-m/DEVLOG-Abel.md

 I created a c program that mimicks `sudo` to steal passwords and also implants itself as an alias when run.

 ### 2025-05-15 - research and project reformulation
-Stanley and I ideated regarding how to adapt tp the project feedback we recieved.
+Stanley and I ideated regarding how to adapt to the project feedback we recieved.

 ### 2025-05-16 - sudo works
 Michael and I worked on testing our sudo dup 2ing

 ### 2025-05-17 - sudo works
 I resolved a problem with the pipe where withput writing new lines to the stdin of the sudo it would not every submit the passwords.
 I also made something that parses the argv -> execvp_ray and then runs it with the intened effect of the sudoer.